voxpupuli/puppet-icinga2/README.md

 i.e. `1m` or `15s`.
 Icinga defaults to `30s`

 #### Class: `icinga2::feature::statusdata`
 Enables or disables the `statusdata` feature.
+The feature is deprecated and will be removed in Icinga 2 2.11.0.

 **Parameters of `icinga2::feature::statusdata`:**